dk14/crypto/chats/btc-audit/README.md

 **Without "Explorer Network" (and good TRNG replicas) - you will start losing YOUR FUNDS unrecoverably sooner or later.**

 > Rather sooner, thanks to forced popularisation of AI (forced literacy).
 Any disturbed teen can just swipe blockchain wallets left and right.
 Only needs a trigger, which are just too many nowadays.
 "Ooh, wah-ah-ah-ah.
-[Ah, ah.
-Ah, Ah](https://archive.org/download/the-one-jet-li-2001-full-movie)".
+[Uh, uh.
+Uh, uh](https://archive.org/download/the-one-jet-li-2001-full-movie)".

 <img src="theone.png" width="300" height="150">